 Logotype The Swedish National Audit Office, link to start page.

-We cooperate with supreme audit institutions in countries that are part of the EU enlargement process; that is, candidate countries and potential candidate countries.
-Currently, Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine are part of the cooperation.
-We help their supreme audit institutions to develop their auditing and contribute to stronger networks and knowledge exchange.
+We have worked together with supreme audit institutions in countries that are part of the EU enlargement process; that is, candidate countries and potential candidate countries.
+Albania, Bosnia and Herzegovina, Georgia, Kosovo, Moldova, Montenegro, North Macedonia, Serbia, Turkey and Ukraine formed part of the cooperation.
+We helped their supreme audit institutions to develop their auditing and contributed to stronger networks and knowledge exchange.

 Focus areas

-We currently support a basic training programme for junior performance auditors.
-This training programme is conducted digitally and with on-site opportunities for practical training.
-In parallel with this one-year training programme, all participants are involved in an audit at their audit authority.
-They must publish their audit report by the final training session and when they pass the final exam they receive a course certificate.
+We supported a basic training programme for junior performance auditors.
+This training programme was conducted digitally and with in-person opportunities for practical training.
+Our employees worked together with managers at the participating supreme audit institutions to jointly design material and conduct the basic training.
+In parallel with this one-year training programme, all participants were involved in an audit at their institution.
+They had to publish their performance audit report by the final training session and when they passed the final exam they received a course certificate.

 Outcomes

-• Several supreme audit institutions in the project have gained greater knowledge of quality assurance and quality control.
-Kosovo has introduced quality control as part of its audit process, which has inspired more countries to develop their own quality controls.
+• Several supreme audit institutions in the project have gained greater knowledge of quality management.

 Circumstances and challenges